KeepItOnTheDownload/FinTech-Group-Project/README.md

 ## Compensation Plot:
 Given that the distribution is tighter for tech we should expect finantial metrics to have more predictability.
 Upon evaluating the plots the team finds that the correlation analysis between compensation and yearly return is forward looking.

-Thorizontal line is the mean value over the period analyzed.
+Horizontal line is the mean value over the period analyzed.
 We can see that for financial stocks the correlation is almost 0 over time,it fluctuates some years positive, others negative.

 We can see that for tech stocks the correlation is negative over time, the more compensation the CEO gets the worst the stock performs in later years.
 Correlation is subtle .. not that high though. overall CEO comp is negatively correlated with future performance.